 This is Part 2 in our Series on Divorce Mediation.
 Divorce can be a traumatic experience to everyone, both to spouses and kids.
 It can be emotionally stressful, and financially costly at a time when you may need to conserve your resources.
-So it’s no wonder that many families are giving strong consideration to divorce mediation, an option growing in popularity in the United States, and particularly here in Irvine, California and surrounding areas.
+So it’s no wonder that many families are giving strong consideration to divorce mediation, an option growing in popularity in the United States, and particularly here in Newport Beach California and surrounding areas.
 Will mediation be a good choice for your family’s current situation?
 Here are some facts about the mediation process to consider in helping you to decide whether to use a divorce mediator or a lawyer in resolving your separation.

 Financial Benefits to Your Family